The Shakespeare Computational Stylistics Facility

 sets, contiguous block segments of a specified size within texts, etc.

 Intelligent Archive Galah also includes functionality for 'experiments', namely Jensen-Shannon Divergence and Burrows' Zeta (incorporating Burrows' Iota) for both single words and word pairs.
 Documentation is available for IA Budgerigar but not yet for IA Galah.
+We are currently working on documentation for IA Corella.

 The Intelligent Archive is written using the Java platform.
 As such it is able to run on any operating system which supports Java and therefore will require the installation of a Java Runtime Environment.
 This can be downloaded here free of charge.